 Many older adults are turning to digital media and information sources

-To answer these questions, we set out to review available studies on MIL for adults over 60.
-During our review, three limitations quickly became clear: First, that there are not many studies looking at the media literacy of older people.
-Second, the focus of many initiatives for older people is on digital media literacy rather than on media literacy in general.
-Third and most important, most of the studies so far are limited to countries located in the Global North.
-Therefore, we have an incomplete picture of the situation across the world.
-Nevertheless, from the studies that we did find, we identified five important aspects worth keeping in mind for anyone thinking about enhancing older adults’ digital media and information literacy:
+To answer these questions, we reviewed available MIL studies on adults over 60.
+Three limitations quickly became clear: First, not many studies look at the media literacy of older people.
+Second, many initiatives for older people focus on digital media literacy rather than on media literacy in general.
+Third and most important, most of the studies so far concentrate on countries in the Global North.
+As a result, we do not have a complete picture of the situation worldwide.

-1. Adults over 60 are not homogenous
+1. Adults over 60 are not a homogenous group

 Group of senior friends having a video call